-In this work, Wheeler has altered the structure and configuration of a museum gallery in order to control optical and acoustic experience.
-Upon entering, the visitor is immersed in a hermetic realm: a semi-anechoic chamber designed to induce a sensate impression of infinite space.
+In this work, Wheeler altered the structure and configuration of a museum gallery in order to control optical and acoustic experience.
+Upon entering, the visitor was immersed in a hermetic realm: a semi-anechoic chamber designed to induce a sensate impression of infinite space.
 Wheeler likens this sensation of light and sound to the perception of vast space in the deserts of northern Arizona.
 While PSAD Synthetic Desert III is deeply grounded in the artist's experience of the natural world, the work does not describe the landscape.
 Its form is abstract.

 The Guggenheim installation, produced in close collaboration with the artist, was the first time any work in this series has been exhibited.